Ferromagnetism in the SU(N) Kondo lattice model -- SU(N) double exchange and supersymmetry: Strong-coupling limits

 One may naively create the spin excitation by turning one of the ${ \yng(2)}$ spins in Fig.~\ref{fig:SUN-large-Jk-GS-FM}(a) into ${ \yng(1,1)}$.
 However, this may not be the lowest spin excitation.
 The behavior of the SU($N$) spin-sector is non-trivial as the strong-coupling ($t=0$) ground state is highly degenerate (the degree of degeneracy is $[N(N+1)/2]^{L}$) with respect to the SU($N$) spin states.
 The second-order degenerate perturbation in $t$ yields the following effective SU($N$) Heisenberg Hamiltonian for the spin sector:

 with the spins $\mathcal{S}_{i}$ belonging to the symmetric rank-2 tensor ${ \yng(2)}$ [when $N=2$, \eqref{eqn:Heisenberg-in-sym-rank-2} reduces to the spin-1 Heisenberg chain].
 The inclusion of the $J_{\text{H}}$-interaction merely renormalizes the coupling: $\frac{t^{2}}{2 |J_{\text{K}}|} \to \frac{t^{2}}{2 |J_{\text{K}}|} + J_{\text{H}}/4$.
 According to the recent analytical and numerical studies \cite{Lecheminant-15,Wamer-L-M-A-20,Nataf-G-M-21}, the low-energy physics of the model \eqref{eqn:Heisenberg-in-sym-rank-2} depends on the parity of $N$.
 That is, the strong coupling SU($N$) Kondo lattice model \eqref{eqn:SUN-KLM-2} at filling $f=1/N$ is a spin-gapped insulator when $N$ is even, while it is an insulator with algebraic spin correlations when $N$ is odd.
-Except when $N=2$, these spin-gapped insulators for $N=\text{even}$ is not in a symmetry-protected topological phase associated with PSU($N$) \cite{Duivenvoorden-Q-13}.
+Except when $N=2$, these spin-gapped insulators for $N=\text{even}$ are not the symmetry-protected topological phases associated with PSU($N$) \cite{Duivenvoorden-Q-13}.